How to Fix Unallocated Hard Drive and Recover Data from It

 FAQ

 To ‘delete’ an unallocated partition using CMD, you must allocate the space somewhere.
-Before you do so, you should recover unallocated partition data using a data recovery tool to ensure it’s not overwritten and lost forever.
+Before you do so, you should recover unallocated partition data using a data recovery tool like Disk Drill to ensure it’s not overwritten and lost forever.
 Once you’ve done so, you can allocate the unallocated space using CMD with DiskPart:

 1. Right-click Start and click Terminal (Admin).
 If you’re on Windows 10, click Windows PowerShell (Admin).